deepmodeling/Uni-Mol/README.md

 The batch size is `n_gpu * local_batch_size * update_freq`.
 For classification task, we set `--maximize-best-checkpoint-metric`.

 We choose the checkpoint with the best metric on validation set or training set.
+It is controlled by `--best-checkpoint-metric $metric`.

+**NOTE**: In `drugabbility` task, the default MSE is for `Druggability Score`.
+For other scores, you can replace `Druggability Score` in this [line](https://github.com/dptech-corp/Uni-Mol/blob/765220dffd86e8c4712446e3fd94081d70579ccd/unimol/tasks/unimol_pocket_finetune.py#L114) with
+`Score` (i.e., Fpocket Score), `Total SASA` or `Hydrophobicity score`.

+**NOTE**: For reproduce, you can do the validation on test set while training, with `--valid-subset valid` changing to `--valid-subset valid,test`.

 WIP
 ---